 He describes himself as an, "unshakable optimist" and is the author of the book, 'Start with WHY', as well as having given the third most watched TED talk on this topic.

-Sinek comes at the notion of 'why' from an organisational and leadership perspective, but the concept really does apply at an individual level too.
+Sinek comes at the notion of 'why' from an organisational and leadership perspective, but the concept really does apply to individuals and just about any situation.

 Sinek's model of 'Start with WHY' is very clear.